xuqi2024/openflexure-microscope/docs/upright_actuator_assembly.md

 # Assemble the actuators

 There is one "actuator column" for each of the three axes of the OpenFlexure Microscope stage.
 The x and y actuators allow you to move the sample in x and y.
-You can focus the microscope by moving in z via the separate rectangular z-axis which is inverted and placed on top of the z-spacer on top of the z-axis of the main body.
+You can focus the microscope by moving in z via the separate rectangular z-axis which is inverted and placed on top of the z-actuator mount on top of the z-axis of the main body.

 {{BOM}}